Poisonite/MakeMKV-Auto-Rip/README.md

 Automatically rips DVDs and Blu-ray discs using the MakeMKV console and saves them to unique folders.

-## ⚠️ Disclaimer

-This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-Please read the [LICENSE.md](LICENSE.md) file for more info.

-**MakeMKV Auto Rip is not linked in any way to MakeMKV** and as such isn't "official" and the two are not developed by the same people.

 ## ✨ Features

 - **🖥️ Interactive CLI** - Simple menu-driven interface